|

 While guiding pilgrims throughout the Holy

-Land for more than a quarter of a century,
+Land for more than forty years,

 Gila